Xuming8812/3D-Simulator-of-Solar-System/README.md

 ## Introduction
 ### Project Overview
-The Solar System model is a 3D simulation of the Solar System and night sky in real-time.
+The Solar System is a cross-platform software that has 3D simulation of the Solar System and night sky in real-time.
 All parameters and calculations are based on real data published by NASA.
 Users can find key information, position and time data for each planets.
 Our model is a great tool to help children and astronomy enthusiast know deeply to the real Solar System.
 ### Goals and Objectives
 - Adjust view and zoom in/out.
 - Adjust time speed to fast forward/rewind.